megamindbrian/bots/README.md

 * Store personal information in Google calendar for chonological reference
 * Backup personal data, Facebook export is insufficient and grossly incomplete

+Recruiting:
+Use feeds from LinkedIn for jobs, but then do the company research automatically.
+Search for things like "-company name- in the news"